IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step06.md

 # Debuging error

-“errare humaum est": when we write command lines, we often make mistakes.
+“errare humanum est": when we write command lines, we often make mistakes.
 Hereafter, we suggest some of them, and indicate how to spot, interpret, and correct them.

 ## When you try seqkit -help, you get the help, but with an error before (and repeated at the end)
 ```